Represents one PDF document.

 If an IO object is provided, then this document can read PDF objects from this IO object, otherwise it can only contain created PDF objects.

 A hash with options for decrypting the PDF objects loaded from the IO.
+The PDF standard security handler expects a :password key to be set to either the user or owner password of the PDF file.

 A hash with configuration options that is deep-merged into the default configuration (see HexaPDF::DefaultDocumentConfiguration, meaning that direct sub-hashes are merged instead of overwritten.